 How Much Can Automotive Body, Paint, and Interior Repair and Maintenance Businesses Get in SBA Loans?

 NAICS 811121 (Automotive Body, Paint, and Interior Repair and Maintenance) received 13,969 SBA loans worth $4.5B across 5+ states.
-Average loan $326K, average term 160 months, default rate 9.0%.1386 active SBA-approved lenders fund this industry.
+Average loan $326K, average term 160 months, 12.9% default rate (resolved-loan basis).1386 active SBA-approved lenders fund this industry.
 Most automotive body, paint, and interior repair and maintenance loans use the SBA 7(a) program.

 Is SBA Lending Growing for Automotive Body, Paint, and Interior Repair and Maintenance?+63% growth